seakers/3dchess/chess3d/scenarios/README.md

 ### Spacecraft Description
 Outlines the list of satellites present in the simulation.
 Describes the satellites components, orbit, instruments, planner settings, and science module capabilities.

+Satellites are not required for the simulation to be run.

 > Example:
 ```
 spacecraft": [